awsdocs/amazon-comprehend-developer-guide/doc_source/realtime-pii-console.md

 # PII real\-time analysis \(Console\)<a name="realtime-pii-console"></a>

-You can use the console to run PII real\-time detection of a text document up to 5,000 characters long\.
-The results are shown in the console so that you can review the analysis\.
+You can use the console to run PII real\-time detection of a text document\.
+The maximum text size is 100 kilobytes of UTF\-8 encoded characters\.
+The console displays the results so that you can review the analysis\.

 **Run PII detection real\-time analysis using the built\-in model**